SRshohan/optiflex/litellm/docs/my-website/docs/tutorials/openweb_ui.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Open WebUI with LiteLLM
+# Optiflex with LiteLLM

-This guide walks you through connecting Open WebUI to LiteLLM.
-Using LiteLLM with Open WebUI allows teams to
+This guide walks you through connecting Optiflex to LiteLLM.
+Using LiteLLM with Optiflex allows teams to
-- Access 100+ LLMs on Open WebUI
+- Access 100+ LLMs on Optiflex
 - Track Spend / Usage, Set Budget Limits
 - Send Request/Response Logs to logging destinations like langfuse, s3, gcs buckets, etc.
-- Set access controls eg. Control what models Open WebUI can access.
+- Set access controls eg. Control what models Optiflex can access.

 ## Quickstart

 - Make sure to setup LiteLLM with the [LiteLLM Getting Started Guide](https://docs.litellm.ai/docs/proxy/docker_quick_start)

-## 1. Start LiteLLM & Open WebUI
+## 1. Start LiteLLM & Optiflex

-- Open WebUI starts running on [http://localhost:3000](http://localhost:3000)
+- Optiflex starts running on [http://localhost:3000](http://localhost:3000)
 - LiteLLM starts running on [http://localhost:4000](http://localhost:4000)

 ## 2. Create a Virtual Key on LiteLLM

 Virtual Keys are API Keys that allow you to authenticate to LiteLLM Proxy.
-We will create a Virtual Key that will allow Open WebUI to access LiteLLM.
+We will create a Virtual Key that will allow Optiflex to access LiteLLM.

 ### 2.1 LiteLLM User Management Hierarchy

 On LiteLLM, you can create Organizations, Teams, Users and Virtual Keys.
 For this tutorial, we will create a Team and a Virtual Key.

 - `Organization` - An Organization is a group of Teams.
 (US Engineering, EU Developer Tools)
 - `Team` - A Team is a group of Users.
-(Open WebUI Team, Data Science Team, etc.)
+(Optiflex Team, Data Science Team, etc.)
 - `User` - A User is an individual user (employee, developer, eg. `krrish@litellm.ai`)
 - `Virtual Key` - A Virtual Key is an API Key that allows you to authenticate to LiteLLM Proxy.
 A Virtual Key is associated with a User or Team.